darkobits/saffron/README.md

 **Required:** No<br>
 **Default:** See below.

 Top-level description for the command itself.
-If left blank, Ridley will use the `description` field from your project's `package.json`.
+If left blank, Saffron will use the `description` field from your project's `package.json`.

 Note that if you use [`.usage()`](https://github.com/yargs/yargs/blob/master/docs/api.md#usagemessagecommand-desc-builder-handler) in your builder function, it will override this description.